whrvt/umubuilder/README.md

 With no added options, `./setup.sh` will download, compile, and bundle [Proton](https://github.com/GloriousEggroll/proton-ge-custom) + [protonfixes](https://github.com/Open-Wine-Components/umu-protonfixes) + [umu-run](https://github.com/Open-Wine-Components/umu-launcher) together into a redistributable `$pkgname.tar.xz` in a `build_tarballs` directory.
 It will also try to install these files to your `$HOME/.steam/root/compatibilitytools.d/`, with the `$buildname` as the compatibility tool's name.

 You can try making a static umu-launcher build by itself by running `./setup.sh umu-only`.
+This requires `docker-buildx` at the moment.
 It can also be used by itself from the `umu-static-bundler` directory, which will be turned into a submodule eventually, as I have plans of extending it to build static bundles for other (GPL-compatible) python apps as well.

 Run `./setup.sh help` to see an overview of the options.